 Tubes are undoubtedly the best & the safest form to use Retinol.
 Beware of the Jars form, they don’t make sense.

-How to store Retinol to maintain the shelf life?
+How to store Retinol to maintain its shelf life?

 Retinol is not a very stable ingredient in nature & perhaps they like staying in cool, dark places.
 Quite away from Sunlight, to extend & maintain its shelf life.
 Hence your bathroom cabinets work just fine.